hthakkar275/finexv2/README.md

 #### Manual PostgreSQL Deployment

 Create a new PostgreSQL instance in AWS RDS console.
 Use the following values.
 Use default values for parameters not listed below.
+This procedure needs to be executed only if the database is not already created.

 1. Navigate to the RDS on AWS console.
 2. Proceed to create a new database instance with parameters shown below.
 The parameters below are just a suggestion to keep the RDS usage within the AWS free tier.
 The names of VPC and Security Group are those that were created in the Automated VPC Build step.